last-g/stups2go/README.md

 with a newer image.
 The new server will attach the shared EBS and proceed working.

+#### First steps

+* Add a new user to the system, matching your username.
+This new user should be enabled and have administrative permissions by default.
+  * Due to a current bug in the Go server, you have to enable the authentication system by setting the path to your password file to `/dev/zero`

 ### Deploying Go agents

 No senza template available yet.